-This year’s crop of college students hails from Generation Z – people born after 1997.
+This year’s crop of college students hails from Gen Z – people born after 1997.
 They were born into chaos in a post 9/11 world and unfortunately are entering adulthood in the middle of a global health crisis.
-The world economy is shuddering, U.S. unemployment is skyrocketing, and thousands of Gen Zers will soon flood the job marketplace.
+The world economy is shuddering, U.S. unemployment is skyrocketing, and thousands of Generation Zers will soon flood the job marketplace.

 Sounds disastrous, right?